 Pic: transit to another boat to jungle camp

 When I was still busy enjoying the scenery, everyone was already waiting for me onboard.
-You may check out the short video below to know why I like this place so much:

 For those of you who spent your childhood in outdoor, you would understand why lake holds such a special place in my memory.
 Every kids that time had a “secret” corner where they loved to hang around in group, and lake is the coolest place because we could swim and fish in it.
 Unfortunately, today most of my old-day nature playground has been cleared to make way for estate and agriculture.